BecayeSoft/Machine-Learning-Template/README.md

 ## Setting up a Virtual Environment

-Use the conda-dev.yaml file to create a conda environment with all the dependencies needed to run the project.
+The conda-dev.yaml file contains useful libraries for data science and machine learning.
+Use it to create a conda environment with all the dependencies needed to run the project.

 ```bash
 conda env create -f conda-dev.yaml